motrieux-thomas/qualaroo-flutter-sdk/README.md

-# qualaroo-flutter
+# Qualaroo
-Flutter Bridge for Qualaroo Mobile SDK
+A Flutter bridge for integrating Qualaroo mobile SDK to your mobile application.

-## Getting started
+## Getting Started

-### 1. Add Depencency
+### 1. Add dependency
 Edit the pubspec.yaml file in your flutter directory to define the Qualaroo SDK dependency:
 ```
-qualaroo_flutter: 0.0.1
+qualaroo: 0.0.1
   ```

-### 2. Install It
+### 2. Install
-Run the following command in your terminal after navigating to your project directory, to download the package
+Run the following command in your terminal after navigating to your project directory in order to download the package:
 ```
 flutter pub get
   ```

   ### 3. Setup SDK
-Import Qualaroo Flutter SDK
+Import Qualaroo Flutter SDK:
 ```
 import 'package:qualaroo_flutter/qualaroo_flutter.dart';
   ```

-#### For iOS specific
+#### For iOS
-- make sure your `ios/Podfile` contains:
+- Make sure your ios/Podfile contains:
 ```
 target 'Runner' do
 ...